Travel the highlights of Peru and Bolivia

 Tour extention options:

-For more information about extending this tour with an adventures trekking, please visit: Recommended trekking tours in Peru
+For more information about extending this tour with an adventures trekking, please visit: Recommended Machu Picchu tours in Peru

 Another highly recommendable extention of this tour can be to visit the Amazon Rainforest.
 Please check out our tour options for more information: Our Amazon Tour Selection in Peru!